Frequently Asked Questions Regarding CareShield Life

-While the enhanced CareShield Life is a better plan than ElderShield, whether the current cohort should join this enhanced scheme will depends on a few things:
+While the enhanced CareShield Life is a better plan than ElderShield, whether the current cohort should join this enhanced scheme will depend on a few things:

 - Whether they are still eligible.
-Some may have opted out and currently have pre-exisiting disabilities.
+Some may have opted out and currently have pre-existing disabilities.

 - Whether they have already bought their ElderShield Supplement and would already be sufficiently covered.